Published: May 16, 2019 | Last Updated: June 12, 2024

 It suggests that the high-resolution processing somehow triggers the default setting into being the VP9 codec.
 Nice!

-So I thought that maybe if I fiddled with the bitrate, I might be able to force YouTube to use VP9.
+So I thought maybe if I fiddled with the bitrate, I could force YouTube to use VP9.

 So I exported the video as FullHD but with the bitrate settings used for 4K: